 The title song of the three-track release is a mixture of frantic guitar energy with sprinkles of catchy J-pop hooks and smooth, sweet vocals.
-It has also been selected as the opening theme for hot new anime In/Spectre, which began airing globally on 11 January 2020 and is co-produced by Crunchyroll.
+It is also the opening theme for hot new anime In/Spectre.
+The first two tracks of the single are also included on album JUGEM.

 In a video message recorded by the band for the international release, charismatic guitarist Sosuke Watanabe shouts, “It’s a really interesting anime!
 And us lot are interesting!
 Stick it all together and BOOM!
 You’re gonna get something extra interesting!
 But I’m going to say that, aren’t I...!”.
 He also goes on to confess a love for “Japanimation” and that he hopes people from overseas will check out the band’s new single.